 Scotland Residency Playwright

-We are delighted to welcome Uther Dean to Scotland, where he will be part
+We were delighted to welcome Uther Dean to Scotland, where he was part of

-of Magnetic North's Rough Mix creative lab.
-His play is inspired by
+Magnetic North's Rough Mix creative lab.
+His play was inspired by

 his mother's life growing up in Dundee.
 While in Scotland, Uther

 professionals.
-He will have the opportunity to see as many new
+He had the opportunity to a number of new plays from

 The Playwright Residency exchange is a partnership between Magnetic North, Playwrights' Studio, Scotland and Playmarket New Zealand, and is funded by Creative New Zealand, the Arts Council of New Zealand Toi Aotearoa.